yangbetty2025/Multilevel_Modeling/index.md

 ![percent65plus](assets/images/percent65plus_scatterplots.png)

 <br>
 An OLS linear regression on the entire dataset would estimate a single y-intercept and slope for the effect of HVI on poor physical health for *all* residents of NYC, regardless of their borough of residence.
-In contrast, and as demonstrated here, when the same regression is conducted separately for each borough, five distinct y-intercepts and slopes emerge, supporting the use of a multilevel model.<br>
+In contrast, and as demonstrated below, when the same regression is conducted separately for each borough, five distinct y-intercepts and slopes emerge, supporting the use of a multilevel model.<br>
 <br>

 ![HVI_regression_lines](assets/images/HVI_regression_lines.png)